Jean-Aimé de Chavigny

 Jean-Aimé de Chavigny (1524?-1604) was a French astrologer and an alchemist.
 He was a disciple of Nostradamus.
 De Chavigny recorded the life of Nostradamus and considered himself to be Nostradamus's successor as prophet and astrologer.
-When Henry IV was to become King of France, de Chavigny reinterpreted many of Nostradamus’s writings to apply to Henry IV, although these prophecies not come true.
+When Henry IV was to become King of France, de Chavigny reinterpreted many of Nostradamus’s writings to apply to Henry IV, although these prophecies did not come true.